Fentanyl is a strong opioid painkiller that has a high risk for abuse, addiction, and overdose. Learn how to safely use fentanyl.

 Fentanyl is a powerful synthetic opioid painkiller, similar to morphine but much more potent—50 to 100 times more potent.1 It’s normally used to treat patients with severe pain or to deal with pain after surgery.

-According to the Drug Enforcement Administration (DEA), fentanyl is a Schedule II prescription drug that has a high potential for misuse.2 If you use them continually, you may experience physical dependence or addiction.
-Fentanyl is considered dangerous if used inappropriately.2
+According to the Drug Enforcement Administration (DEA), fentanyl is a Schedule 2 prescription drug that has a high potential for misuse.2 If you use them continually, you may experience physical dependence or addiction.
+Fentanyl is considered dangerous if used inappropriately and is deadlier than heroin.

 Educating yourself on the dangers of fentanyl use, the potential for misuse/addiction, associated health risks, and treatment options may prevent you or a loved one from experiencing the harm associated with this drug.